 Robotic Pool Cleaners

-In-Floor Cleaning Systems
+In-Floor Vacuum Systems

 Many of the more luxurious in-ground swimming pools have in-floor automatic vacuum systems, which are installed during the construction process.
-Jets are built into the bottom of the pool and connect to its return line.
-When the whole system is turned on, heads pop up and a booster pump generates and forces a high-pressure swirl of water through the pool.
+Jets are built into the bottom of the pool and connected to the filter system's return line.
+When the whole system is turned on, heads pop up and a booster pump generates a high-pressure swirl of water through the pool.
 A strong current is produced as the water moves along the pool's floor, and dirt and debris are forced toward the main drains.
 The main pump siphons the debris out of the pool as the water circulates to the filtering system.